AyinalaVinayKumar/SQL-for-Data-Analysis/README.md

    - Setting up your SQL environment and learning basic SQL syntax.

 3. **Data Retrieval with SQL**
-   - Retrieving data using `SELECT` statements.
+   - Data will be retrieved using `SELECT` statements.

 ### Week 2
 4. **Cases in SQL**